Asenapine (By mouth)

 - Chlorpromazine, fluvoxamine, gatifloxacin, moxifloxacin, paroxetine, thioridazine, ziprasidone

 - Heart rhythm medicine (including amiodarone, procainamide, quinidine, sotalol)

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, diabetes, trouble with swallowing, or a history of seizures or neuroleptic malignant syndrome (NMS).
-Tell your doctor if you have any kind of blood vessel or heart problems, including low blood pressure, heart failure, a low amount of blood, heart rhythm problems (such as QT prolongation, slow heartbeat), mineral imbalance (low potassium or magnesium in the blood), or a history of a heart attack or stroke.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, diabetes, high cholesterol, trouble swallowing, or a history of seizures.
+Tell your doctor if you have a blood vessel or heart problem, including low blood pressure, heart failure, heart rhythm problems, or a history of heart attack or stroke.

 Possible Side Effects While Using This Medicine